LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Disparity of outcomes between facets as a whole, and by subgroups

 #### SageMaker Notebooks
-  * Notebooks within Sage maker can be opened directly via the browser
+  * Notebooks within SM can be opened directly via the browser
   * Can pass in parameters, they can be set to default values via environment, variables, or directly hardcoded
   * to import and display a script in a notebook => !pygmentize xyz.py
   * if wanting to see if a model works initially perhaps only try one epoch to save time and money